Two-dimensional polymer: COFs

 It is possible to synthesize COFs using both dynamic covalent and non-covalent chemistry.
 The kinetic approach involves a stepwise process of polymerizing pre-assembled 2D-monomer while thermodynamic control exploits reversible covalent chemistry to allow simultaneous monomer assembly and polymerization.
 Under thermodynamic control, bond formation and crystallization also occur simultaneously.
 Covalent organic frameworks formed by dynamic covalent bond formation involves chemical reactions carried out reversibly under conditions of equilibrium control.
 Because the formation of COFs in dynamic covalent formation occurs under thermodynamic control, product distributions depend only on the relative stabilities of the final products.
 Covalent assembly to form 2D COFs has been previously done using boronate esters from catechol acetonides in the presence of a lewis acid (BF3*OEt2).

 2D polymerization under kinetic control relies on non-covalent interactions and monomer assembly prior to bond formation.
 The monomers can be held together in a pre-organized position by non-covalent interactions, such as hydrogen bonding or van der Waals.

-Coordination polymers

-Metal organic frameworks

-Self-assembly can also be observed in the presence of organic ligands and various metals centers through coordinative bonds or supramolecular interactions.
-Molecular self- assembly involves the association by many weak, reversible interactions to obtain a final structure that represents a thermodynamic minimum.
-A class of coordination polymers, known also as metal-organic frameworks (MOFs), are metal-ligand compounds that extend "infinitely" into one, two or three dimensions.

-MOF synthesis

-Availability of modular metal centers and organic building blocks generate wide diversity in synthetic versatility.
-Their applications range from industrial use to chemiresistive sensors.
-The ordered structure of the frame is largely determined by the coordination geometry of the metal and directionality of functional groups upon the organic linker.
-Consequently, MOFs contain highly defined pore dimensions when compared with conventional amorphous nanoporous materials and polymers.
-Reticular Synthesis of MOFs is a term that has been recently coined to describe the bottom-up method of assembling cautiously designed rigid molecular building blocks into prearranged structures held together by strong chemical bonds.
-The synthesis of two-dimensional MOFs begins with the knowledge of a target "blueprint" or a network, followed by identification of the required building blocks for its assembly.

-By interchanging metal centers and organic ligands, one can fine-tune electronic and magnetic properties observed in MOFs.
-There have been recent efforts synthesize conductive MOFs using triyphenylene linkers.
-Additionally, MOFs have been utilized as reversible chemiresistive sensors.